There are different ways of getting chemotherapy into your body. These are called routes of administration.

-The blood absorbs the drugs you have this way more slowly than intravenous chemotherapy.
+The body absorbs the drugs you have this way more slowly than intravenous chemotherapy.
 This means that the effects can last longer than chemotherapy that you have injected into a vein.

 Injections under the skin (subcutaneous)

-The skin of the abdomen, thigh and upper arm are the most common areas for giving subcutaneous chemotherapy.
+The skin of the tummy (abdomen), thigh and upper arm are the most common areas for giving subcutaneous treatment.
 You may be able to give these injections yourself.

 The video below shows you how to give an injection just under your skin (subcutaneously).
 It's important to wash your hands well before giving yourself an injection.